Mounia-Agronomist-Datascientist/Agriwater/README.md

 ## Agronomic concepts used in this project
-- **Kc (crop coefficient)** represents the difference in the amount of water lost throught evapotranspiration between a specific non stressed crop and a hypothetical, well-watered grass reference.
-It changes according to the growing stage of the plant and is plant specific.
+- **Kc (crop coefficient)** represents the difference in the amount of water lost through evapotranspiration between a specific non-stressed crop and a hypothetical, well-watered grass reference.
+It changes according to the growth stage of the plant and is plant specific.

 ![alt text](docs/images/Kc_according_to_stages.png)